 Physicians who do not have family to sponsor them and who are not Canadian citizens or permanent residents need a job offer in hand to apply for immigration via the Temporary Foreign Worker Program work permits or the Federal Skilled Worker Program for permanent residence.

 Temporary Foreign Worker Program Work Permit fills temporary labor and skills shortages.
 This work permit requires:

 - A job offer from an organization that received a “Labor Market Impact Assessment” – a document from an employer stating that there is no Canadian Citizen or permanent resident available for this job, hence there is a need to hire a foreign worker.

 - A letter confirming approval for a certificate of registration from CPSO

 - A IRCC medical examination

 - Other IRCC general eligibility requirements

 Federal Skilled Worker Program – Express Entry is for skilled workers, like physicians, with foreign work experience who want to immigrate to Canada permanently.
 It is a point-based system that considers English and/or French language skills (requires a language test), education, work experience, age, a job offer, and adaptability.
 Check your eligibility then apply.

-If you are excited to root for the Toronto Maple Leafs or the Ottawa Senators, enjoy the Great Lakes, and be near a large multicultural city like Toronto, transitioning your practice to Ontario is feasible and does not require extra training!
+If you’re excited to root for the Toronto Maple Leafs or the Ottawa Senators, enjoy the Great Lakes, and be near a large multicultural city like Toronto, transitioning your practice to Ontario is doable and does not require extra training!

 Dr. Wolofsky is from Toronto, Canada and completed medical school at the University of Queensland in Brisbane Australia.
 She completed her Internal Medicine residency at Emory University in Atlanta and did a fellowship in palliative care at Harvard University.
 She is currently a palliative care physician in Toronto and holds an academic position at the University of Toronto.